wp-plugins/xili-dictionary/readme.txt

 © 2009-2015 MS - dev.xiligroup.com

 == Changelog ==
+= 2.11.2 (2015-05-27) =
+* link title added
+* more terms from post-template.php of core
+* core import process improved
 = 2.11.1 (2015-05-15) =
 * fixes import terms from comment-template.php and now try to add default translations (msgstr) for imported term (msgid).
 * if you switch language of dashboard is other than in en_US, then the import process of sources msgid will try to import translations of chosen language.